Favour-dgreat/The-Complete-Hub/blog/Virtual-reality-and-mental-health/index.md

     what they want other people to perceive them as.

-2. They can select the scenery and elements that they want contained in the virtual environment i.e. they are able to select where they want visit.
+2. They can select the scenery and elements that they want contained in the virtual environment, i.e., they are able to select where they want to visit.
 For example, someone who is scared of animals would be able to avoid places in the virtual environment that supports animals.

-3. They can choose the time that's most convenient for them to enter the virtual environment and also leave whether to interact with others or just to explore.
+3. They can choose the time that's most convenient for them to enter the virtual           environment, decide when to leave and whether to interact with others or just explore.

 4. The virtual environment also allows them to be able to control the presence of others in their space.
 They can choose to invite and